 What to Do if Your Doctor or Healthcare Provider Is Not in Your Health Insurer's Network

-Negotiating, using an HSA, and talking to your doctor are some of the steps you can take to lower your bill
+Negotiating your bill, using an HSA, and talking to your doctor are some of the steps you can take to keep medical costs down when insurance changes

-Have you gone to the doctor only to find our that your health insurance company doesn't consider the provider in-network?
-It happens more than you would think, especially around the beginning of the year when insurance plans change.
-But if you find yourself facing a large bill, there are a few things you can do.
-Don't forget that medical bills can also have a negative effect on your credit.
+Have you gone to see your doctor only to find our that your health insurance company doesn't consider the provider in-network anymore?
+It happens more often than you would think, especially in January when insurance plans change.
+You're ultimately responsible for your doctor's charges, but there are a few things you can do to keep costs down and prevent medical expenses from affecting your credit.

 verify your doctor is in-network before going